Paul3111/Paul3111/README.md

 - work with Git/Github and learn the GitHub workflow
 - follow the AGILE principles
 - receive feedback from experienced coaches
-- review other people's code
+- review code written by others
 - refactor our own code

 # Technologies: